grumpa/work_evid/README.md

 --------------

 Application is in usable state.
-It would be probably difficult to incorporate it in your project due to templates and authentification which are somehow egocentric.
+It would be probably difficult to incorporate it in your project due to templates and authentication which are somehow egocentric.
 Use it as standalone project/app.

 Expected audience
 -----------------

-If you are more experienced then me, or you are enthuisiastic student of Django and you want to collaborate, welcome to my club.
-I want to learn how to paricipate in collaborative work too. :-)
+If you are more experienced then me, or you are enthusiastic student of Django and you want to collaborate, welcome to my club.
+I want to learn how to participate in collaborative work too. :-)

 Changelog